karlropkins/AQEval/.github/CONTRIBUTING.md

 ## Bigger changes and code changes

-If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed and don't hinder established user work-flows.
+If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the package team agrees that it’s needed and don't hinder established user work-flows.

 But, please note, some major changes in the main functions may not be possible and some many take time to test and implement.